Blankeos/dotfiles/README.md

 <h1>🐟 Carlo's Dotfiles & New Machine Setup</h1>

 This repository contains instructions for setting up configs and other installations on my machines.

-I'll be using MacOS only moving forward but will provide guides for Windows as well.
+This guide will be mainly **MacOS** only moving forward but will provide alternative guides for Windows as well.

 <h2>Table of Contents</h2>